 - If a potential donor is NOT accepted by VSAP, it will be the responsibility of the family, responsible party, executor and/or estate to proceed with arrangements for disposition.
 The responsible party will be accountable for payment for those arrangements.
 VSAP will not contribute financially to those arrangements.

-- All Donors accepted by VSAP will be tested for infectious diseases.
+- All Donors accepted by VSAP will be tested for infectious diseases, including COVID-19.
 Results of the testing will not be disclosed to the donor’s designated responsible party/survivors but may be reported to the Virginia Department of Health if so required.

 - Donors accepted by VSAP are placed at Medical Schools, Universities, and educational facilities throughout the Commonwealth of Virginia.
 Donors are primarily utilized for educational purposes and surgical training.
 No pathology reports or findings will be generated or forwarded to the next of kin/responsible party.